lisefrac/redtrilliumgardens.com/content/buy-plants.md

 "Zoigls" are imperfect, "factory second" plants.
 Usually this means that we can't identify them to species level.
 (This is what happens when you don't label your seeds well!)

-Singletons plants are 2024 plants where we only have one of a species left.

 - Mystery goldenrod (Solidago species; possibly wrinkled-leaved (S. rugosa) or giant (S. gigantea)) - pints at $3, quarts at $5

 ### Non-natives